mehdi-fathi/news-aggregator/README.md

 News-Aggregator is a Laravel-based application designed to fetch news from various sources and filter them based on user preferences.
 Utilizing a RESTful API, it allows users to receive news updates tailored to their interests.

-Laravel is accessible, powerful, and provides tools required for large, robust applications.
+I assumed this project would be a large scale project, so I try to implement robust and engineering structure.

 ## Features

-Fetch news from multiple sources.
+-Fetch news from multiple sources.

-RESTful API for retrieving news.
+-RESTful API for retrieving news and preferences user.

-Filter news based on user preferences.
+-Filter news based on user preferences.

 ## Install